 Action Alert: Island Timberlands is preparing to log the forests of Cortes Island, near Campbell River.

-As Michael Tippett notes, most folks don’t realize Cortes Island is a “birthplace of the green movement,” a cradle for Greenpeace in its early days, and home to the influential eco-wellness institute Hollyhock.
+Michael Tippett notes that most folks don’t realize Cortes Island is a “birthplace of the green movement,” a cradle for Greenpeace in its early days, and home to the influential eco-wellness institute Hollyhock.
 And Island Timberlands is owned by a Wall Street investment firm.
-This fight is shaping up to be iconic.

 Cortes is home to sensitive wetlands, rare species and wild animals, who, through no fault of their own, live on private forestland.
 That land is now owned by Island Timberlands, which in turn is owned by Brookfield Asset Management, a Wall Street investment company.